 There is another type of session being offered called Botlucks: Robot Potlucks!
 These are 2-hour, professional development workshops for teachers to gather together, in-person, to learn more about Micro:bits, Hummingbirds and/or Finch robots.
 Teachers can share ideas, ask questions, and build community around using coding and robotics in the classroom.
-Sessions will be held at Penn State New Kensington and at ARIN IU.
+Sessions will be held at Penn State New Kensington.
 In-person attendees will enjoy light refreshments.

 FAQ’s about our Robot Potlucks: